 In case you missed the announcement, we’ve collected all the details for you in one convenient place.
 We’ll be updating this post as we learn more about what 2021 will bring, so you might want to bookmark it for future reference.

-As of September 1, 2020, we now know the names of all four – no, wait, FIVE major expansions coming in 2021.
-We’ll travel to two new worlds, return to one of Magic’s most popular planes, and journey deep into the Forgotten Realms.
+As of March 18, 2021, we now know the names of all four – no, wait, FIVE major expansions coming this year.
+In 2021, we’ll travel to two new worlds, return to one of Magic’s most popular planes, and journey deep into the Forgotten Realms.
 Let’s take a look!

 Strixhaven: School of Mages

-Back-to-school will come early in 2021, as Magic plans to release the set Strixhaven: School of Mages in early spring.
+Back-to-school came early in 2021, as Magic released Strixhaven: School of Mages in April.
 The set takes place at an elite higher learning institution, where five factions are jockeying for power.
-We don’t know much about Strixhaven, including what plane it’s on, but we’ve excited to see each of the five colors’ takes on wizardry.
+Additionally, Magic released a set of five Commander decks aligned with Strixhaven‘s five Colleges, along with a special subset of promo cards called Mystical Archive.

 Adventures in the Forgotten Realms